sparktsang/wangfuk/EVIDENCE.md

 > Wong shouted: "How would I… [inaudible] What authority do I have?"
 > Man: "Then don't speak; go back to the management office and handle it, okay?"
 > Wong folds her arms and glares at the man.
-> Man clasps his hands and says: "Thanks, Justice of the Peace Wong Bik‑kiu, thank you."
+> Man clasps his hands and says: "Thanks, Justice of the Peace Wong Pik‑kiu, thank you."
 > Wong: "What are you saying now, Yiu Kwan‑ho [Herman Yiu]?"
-> Man repeats: "Justice of the Peace Wong Bik‑kiu, thank you."
+> Man repeats: "Justice of the Peace Wong Pik‑kiu, thank you."
 >
 > **Selected comments (paraphrased):**
 > Claims she has the most power and brought people to collect fake proxy votes; says she acted like the host; warns she is aggressive; mocks her as a Justice of the Peace; alleges she stood at the proxy table like a greeter and knew proxy holders; questions her authority and possible hidden interests; insults and derides her behaviour and temperament.